ChewieDoo/Basic_Web_App/README.md

 ### Objective

 Create a basic user authentication app using Flask.
-The website allows users to create accounts, log into their account, utilize a basic note app once they are logged in.
+The website allows users to create accounts, log into their account, utilize a basic note app once logged in.
+The back-end is built with Python and Flask framework.
+The front-end uses HTML and CSS bootstrapping.
+This little project taught me basic concepts in web development:front-end-back-end, databases, integrations, HTML templates.

 ### Files
 `main.py` creates the web application and running the file runs the webpage.